Techumseh/Rhyme-line/README.md

-This is an desktop first web application creatle a list of music artists and return information about them including Artist Photo Artist Bio Artist Musicography Genre Link to artist on music store platform
+This is an desktop first web application creatle a list of music artists and return information about them including Artist Photo Artist Artist Social Media Link to artist on music store platform

 MVP/PostMVP